 CSPs are among the top innovators in the world.
 They continuously leverage leading-edge technologies and automation to drive effective risk management.
 Generally, they invest more in pursuing and achieving these innovations than in additional personnel.

-Century-old financial institutions may be slowed down by a legacy organizational structure based around risk and control.
+Century-old financial institutions may be slowed down by a legacy organisational structure based around risk and control.
 Compare that to a more recently established and entrepreneurial CSP.
 The latter is willing to break the traditional model around, say, purchasing or installing equipment.
 CSPs, which don’t have legacy debt or business incentives to keep over time, are willing to build more efficiently from scratch and remain more efficient over the long run.
 The CSP, therefore, armed with new ideas, can deliver its products much faster than traditional banks can.

 CSPs are among the top innovators in the world.
 They continuously leverage leading-edge technologies and automation to drive effective risk management.

-Regulatory engagements with CSPs increasingly reflect regulators’ growing understanding not only of the benefits and risks of cloud computing services, but also of how CSPs effectively operate their risk management and compliance programs.
+Regulatory engagements with CSPs increasingly reflect regulators’ growing understanding not only of the benefits and risks of cloud computing services, but also of how CSPs effectively operate their risk management and compliance programmes.
 When it comes to risk management, one of the stark differences between a CSP and a financial institution is that a CSP has the ability to empower its employees to be innovative in terms of managing risk.

 Since the onset of the COVID-19 global pandemic, financial institutions have accelerated their use of cloud capabilities to support scale up, remote work, customer service and higher transaction volume.
 At the same time, regulators have become more conversant with how CSPs work and more comfortable with their risk management practices.

 The overarching goal of the regulators remains the safety and soundness of their supervised financial institution, along with the protection of the end customer.
-As regulators grow increasingly familiar with the new efficiencies and culture of the cloud service provider industry, there should be increasing customization in their oversight of CSPs.
+As regulators grow increasingly familiar with the new efficiencies and culture of the cloud service provider industry, there should be increasing customisation in their oversight of CSPs.